Elliptic Curve Digital Signature Algorithm: Correctness of the algorithm

 From the definition of r, this is verification step 6.

-This shows only that a correctly signed message will verify correctly; many other properties are required for a secure signature algorithm.
+This shows only that a correctly signed message will verify correctly; other properties such as incorrectly signed messages failing to verify correctly and resistance to cryptanalytic attacks are required for a secure signature algorithm.

 Public key recovery

 Given a message m and Alice's signature $r, s$ on that message, Bob can (potentially) recover Alice's public key: